Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-To ensure that the solutions we have derived are ok to be applied to the target, we should do a final image of the phase calibrator to ensure that the calibration hasn't left many errors (i.e. non-Gaussian noise/stripes/artifacts).
-This can also flag up some low level RFI as well which will manifest as stripes in the image.
+To ensure that the solutions we have derived are suitable for application to the target, we should conduct a final imaging of the phase calibrator to verify that the calibration has not introduced many errors (i.e., non-Gaussian noise, stripes, or artifacts).
+This can also highlight some low-level RFI, which may appear as stripes in the image.

-• Look at step 10 and input the parameters to execute tclean again.
-Note that this time we don't need to use ft to input the model as we should be done with calibration
+• Refer to step 10 and enter the parameters to execute tclean/run_iclean once more.
+Note that this time we do not need to use ft to input the model, as we should be finished with calibration.

 ### 10) Image phase calibrator for last time